aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 '''''''''''

 * Administrator's role is required for creating custom clouds.
-* You need to use AWS as a cloud provider.
+* BYOC beta version supports the AWS cloud provider only.
 * You need to use the :ref:`BYOC standard deployment <byoc-standard>` as a deployment model for your custom cloud.

 Prerequisites